Twisted Conjugacy in Linear Algebraic Groups II: Preliminaries

 \section{Preliminaries}

-In this section, we fix some notations and terminologies which will be used throughout the paper.
+In this section we fix some notations and terminologies which will be used throughout the paper.
 Fix an algebraically closed field $k$.
-By an \emph{algebraic group} (over $k$) we mean a Zariski-closed subgroup of $\GL_n(k)$, for some $n\geq 1$.
-If $G$ is such a group then its irreducible (\emph{equivalently}, connected) component (denoted by) $G^\circ$ containing the identity is a closed normal subgroup of finite index in $G$; we say that $G$ is connected if $G=G^\circ$.
+By an \emph{algebraic group} (over $k$) we mean a Zariski-closed subgroup of $\mathrm{GL}_n(k)$, for some $n\geq 1$.
+If $G$ is such a group, then its irreducible (equivalently, connected) component $G^\circ$ containing the identity is a closed normal subgroup of finite index in $G$; we say that $G$ is connected if $G=G^\circ$.
 An algebraic group $G$ is said to be \emph{solvable} if $\mathcal{D}^n(G)=e$ for some $n\geq 0$, where $\mathcal{D}^0(G):=G$ and $\mathcal{D}^{i+1}(G):=[\mathcal{D}^i(G),\mathcal{D}^i(G)]$, for all $i\geq 0$.
 For any connected solvable algebraic group $G$, there exist subgroups $T$ and $U$ such that $G=T\ltimes U$, where $T$ is a maximal torus and $U$ is the subgroup of all unipotent elements of $G$.

-Now let $G$ be any algebraic group.
+Now let $G$ be any connected algebraic group.
 The \emph{solvable radical} $R_s(G)$ is defined as the largest connected normal solvable subgroup of $G$ and the \emph{unipotent radical} $R_u(G)$ is defined as the largest connected normal unipotent subgroup of $G$.
-We say that $G$ is \emph{semisimple} (resp. \emph{reductive}) if $R_s(G)=e$ (resp. $R_u(G)=e$).
+We say that $G$ is \emph{semisimple} (respectively, \emph{reductive}) if $R_s(G)=e$ (respectively, $R_u(G)=e$).
 A \emph{Borel subgroup} of $G$ is defined as a maximal closed connected solvable subgroup of $G$.
+We say that $G$ is \emph{simple} if it is not commutative and does not contain a non-trivial proper closed connected normal subgroup.
 It is known that every connected semisimple algebraic group (over $k$) is obtained as a Chevalley group based on $k$.
 Detailed constructions can be obtained from Steinberg's book \cite{St2}.
 The reader may also refer to \cite[Section 1.1]{bb} for a brief discussion leading to the definition of a Chevalley group.
+For basic properties of algebraic groups, one may refer to \cite{hum} or \cite{sp}.

-So let $G$ be a connected semisimple algebraic group over $k$ and $\Phi$ the associated root system.
+Let $G$ be a connected semisimple algebraic group over $k$ and $\Phi$ the associated root system.
 Fix an arbitrary ordering on $\Phi$.
 Viewing $G$ as a Chevalley group of type $\Phi$ based on $k$, one knows that it is generated by a subset $\{x_\alpha(t): \alpha\in \Phi,t\in k\}\subset G$.
 We record some properties of these generators :

 1. For any $\alpha\in \Phi$ and $t,u\in k$,